 How did you like the music and production on the first album overall?

 The production is horrible, but you can feel the aggression and the anger.

-ARMED AND DANGEROUS” was a weird mix, you had both singers featured on that one.
+ARMED AND DANGEROUS” was a weird mix.
+You had both singers featured on that one.
 What was the point of that release at that time?

-Neil was out, Joey was in, we had to show everybody as fast as we could that this boy could sing, we’re Anthrax and we take no shit, even back then.
-Neil, at that time, he wrote the lyrics and he was adamant about it, don’t even come near me, I’ll kill you, this is his words “If you come near me, I’ll kill you.
+Neil was out, Joey was in, we had to show everybody as fast as we could that this boy could sing, we’re Anthrax, and we take no shit, even back then.
+Neil, at that time, wrote the lyrics, and he was adamant about it, don’t even come near me, I’ll kill you, this is his words “If you come near me, I’ll kill you.
 You’re not touching one word.”
 He’s a big guy, this is how he tried to rule, endless stories, maybe you’ve heard some of them, but we literally had books we would call Neilisms that we would write on tour like a diary because it’s the funniest thing you’ve ever seen in your life, it’s not normal, things that this guy did.
-Music, he doesn’t write any music, some lyrics yeah, stuff like that.
+Music, he doesn’t write any music, some lyrics, yeah, stuff like that.